 Figure A-1.
-Drawn with the OP-27 op-amp (Rload $\approx 1 \text{k}\Omega$).
+Drawn with the OP-27 op-amp (Rload $\approx 1 \text{k}\Omega$ ).

 The circuit performs a mathematical operation on an input signal.
 This particular op-amp circuit will invert the input signal, Vin, and make the amplitude 10 times larger.
 This is equivalent to multiplying the input by -10.
 Note that there are two DC voltage sources in addition to the input.
 These two DC voltages power the op-amp.
 The circuit needs additional power because the output is bigger than the input.
 Op-amps always need power sources.
-The two resistors $R{feedback}$ and R{in} determine how much the op-amp will amplify the output.
+The two resistors $R{\text{feedback}}$ and $R{\text{in}}$ determine how much the op-amp will amplify the output.
 If we change the magnitude of these resistors, we do not change the fact that the circuit multiplies by a negative constant; we only change the magnitude of the multiplier.
-The load resistor R{load} is not part of the amplifier.
+The load resistor $R{\text{load}}$ is not part of the amplifier.
 It represents the resistance of the load on the amplifier.

-Powering the op-amp: The two DC sources, (labeled as V+ and V-, but also often labeled as $\pm V{CC}$), that provide power to the op-amp are typically set to have an equal magnitude but opposite sign with respect to the ground of the circuit.
+Powering the op-amp: The two DC sources, (labeled as V+ and V-, but also often labeled as $\pm$ VCC), that provide power to the op-amp are typically set to have an equal magnitude but opposite sign with respect to the ground of the circuit.
 This enables the circuit to handle an input signal which oscillates around 0V, like most of the signals we use in this course.
 (Note the signs on the sources in the circuit above.)
-The schematic in Figure A-2 shows a standard $\pm V{CC}$ configuration for op-amps.
-The schematic symbols for a battery are used in this schematic to remind us that these supplies need to be a constant DC voltage.
+The schematic in Figure A-2 shows a standard $\pm$ VCC configuration for op-amps.
+These are dc sources.
 They are not signal sources.
+Vin is the signal source.